Where to stay in Auckland

 - Scenic, frequent ferries into the city

-- Walkable with cafes and short volcano hikes
+- Walkable, with cafés and short volcano hikes

 Cons